SAP/cloud-identity-developer-guide/docs/Libraries/java/spring-ams/spring-ams.md

 ### Base DCL

-Every business application has to describe its security model in [dcl language](/Authorization/DeployDCL.md).<br>
+Every business application must describe its security model in [dcl language](/Authorization/DeployDCL.md).<br>
-To describe the names and types of attributes, a file named `schema.dcl` and must be located in the root folder, for example in ``src/main/resources``.
+To describe the names and types of attributes, a file named `schema.dcl` and must be located in the root folder, for example, in ``src/main/resources``.

 ```
 SCHEMA {